 We just spent a couple hours in the park so we didn’t do too much hiking, but we did get out on a couple trails.
 I really wanted to go to this park to see Palisade Head, which is a huge rock formation that juts out into Lake Superior.

-When you’re driving up Highway 61 prior to entering Tettegouche, you can park very close to Palisade Head, but if you’re on it you can’t see it, obviously.
+When you’re driving up Highway 61 prior to entering Tettegouche, you can park very close, but if you’re on it you can’t see it, obviously.

 In order to see Palisade Head, you’ll want to take the Shovel Point Trail which is less than a mile and can be picked up behind the visitor’s center.

 Even though this trail is short, it is fairly tough.
 It starts out pretty easy but eventually turns into straight-up staircase after staircase.

 Once you finally make it up to the top, it’s jaw-droppingly gorgeous.